FlagArihant2000/stereo/README.md

 # Multiview Stereo

 The dataset taken into consideration is "Temple of the Dioskouroi" in Agrigento, Sicily, provided [here](https://vision.middlebury.edu/mview/data/).
 The samples on a ring around the object are considered initially.
-Intrinsic camera parameters are pose are found [here](templeR_par.txt).
+Intrinsic camera parameters and pose are found [here](templeR_par.txt).

 Stereo reconstruction is currently under progress.